 Download Python 3.13 Source Tarball

 Download the latest 3.13.x release from python.org, then verify the GPG signature and SHA-256 checksum before extracting.
-The snippet below uses curl to discover the newest patch version automatically:
+Keep the source tree in a stable user-owned workspace so you can rebuild, inspect, or remove it later.

 Install baseline download utilities if they are missing on minimal images: